 Multimedia peripherals include game controllers, screens, speakers, etc. These devices could connect to a computer through a SATA cable.
 In this case, the cable design with two female ports.
-One port functions to transmit data from the device to the computer and the other port draws current from mains to power up the device.
+One port transmits data from the device to the computer, and the other port draws current from mains to power up the device.

 SATA Cable for Mid-range servers:

-Both ends of the mid-range server SATA cable designed with ports.
-One end connects to the server and the other end to the CPU.
-It serves as a bridge linking the server to the CPU.
+Both ends of the mid-range server SATA cable are designed with ports.
+One end connects to the server and the other end to the CPU, and it serves as a bridge linking the server to the CPU.

 SATA Cable for Storage systems: